anotidamalandu/anotidamalandu/README.md

 Hi 👋 My name is Anotida Marvin Malandu
 =======================================

 Student at Curtin University
 ----------------------------

-I am a final year university student pursuing a Bachelor's degree in Business Information Technology and Systems.
+I am dedicated and ambitious third-year university student currently pursuing a degree in Business Information Technology and Systems at Curtin University.
+With a passion for technology and a keen interest in the world of business.

 * ✉️  You can contact me at [anotidamalandu@gmail.com](mailto:anotidamalandu@gmail.com)